 In 2018, Governor Tim Walz sparked the conversation around recreational legalization arguing the tax revenue could be great for the state and lead to less arrests for drug-related offenses.
 The following year, in 2019 Senator Melisa Franzen and Representative Mike Feiberg and Senator Scott Jensen introduced a bill that would allow people over 21 to possess, grow, and purchase limited quantities of cannabis.
 The Senate Republicans in Minnesota, voted against the proposed measure to legalize the recreational use of cannabis.
 Republicans also decided not to create a task-force to study the issue further.

 On May 5, 2020, House Majority Leader Ryan Winkler (D) introduced his long-awaited legislation to legalize and regulate cannabis.
 Unfortunately, the bill didn’t advance before the legislature adjourned on May 18.
 Majority Leader Paul Gazelka (R) has said the Republican caucus is strongly opposed, and that legalization would not pass the Senate.
 Under Gazelka’s and Sen. Michelle Benson’s leadership, the Senate killed even a modest, House-passed proposal to allow whole-plant, raw medical cannabis.
 Without this reform, the costs of medical cannabis will remain out of reach for many Minnesotans.
 However, the entire legislature will be on the ballot in November, so there’s an opportunity to elect more lawmakers that recognize the negative effects of prohibition.

-DOES MICHIGAN HAVE A HEMP PROGRAM?
+DOES MINNESOTA HAVE A HEMP PROGRAM?

 ARE YOU PREPARING FOR THE MINNESOTA CANNABIS MARKET?